Adalijuanluo/MGTSEnT/README.md

 2. Accession number list for the newly sequenced strains or strains of interest (.txt).
 ### Output
 1. CSV file about the population structure (clades & lineages) of the strains, and multidrug resistance associated sequence types (STs).
-2. CSV file of closely related clusters at different resolution levels (by different allele difference cutoffs).
+2. CSV file of closely related clusters at different resolution levels (using different pair-wise allele difference cutoffs, 0, 1, 2, 5 and 10), distribution of country and year, classification of 4-week sliding window (if include >= 2 isolates collected within 4 weeks), National/International, Within-State/Inter-State.
+3. Microreact input files for investigating a cluster of interest.
+    * Metadata (.txt) file including geographic and collection time information, and MGT9 based genomic clusters at different clustering streshold from 0 to 10 using the single linkage clustering algorithm.
+    * Dentrogram (.txt) for the hierarchical single linkage clusters.